TRUST ME?

 2024/2025 Hazardous Materials,Substances and Wastes Compliance Guide

-The Department of Transportation alphabetically lists nicotine by proper shipping name in column # 2 of the 49 CFR 172.101 Hazardous Materials Table as a Packaging Group II, Division 6.1 Poison or Toxic material.
+The Department of Transportation alphabetically lists nicotine by proper shipping name in column # 2 of the 49 CFR 172.101 Hazardous Materials Table as a Packing Group II, Division 6.1 Poison or Toxic material.
 Unfortunately, there are multiple nicotine compounds listed and packing groups.

 A question arose about poisonous mixtures, Is it still a poison?
 Upon contact with the DOT Hazardous Materials Hotline about mixtures containing Division 6.1 poison/toxic materials, the specialist seemed to agree that the formula in Section 173.132(c) should be consulted, when poisons are mixed with other hazardous or non-hazardous materials.
 They could not find a Letter of Interpretation (LOI), on the subject.